MikeBloomfield/test_task_nextjs/README.md

 5. Loading bar before separate item page is loaded
 6. Debounce function on input change to prevent too many requests (500ms)
 7. Custom 404 page to handle invalid reguest
+8. Redux Persist is added to save state in LocalStorage